Julien de Lallande Poydras: Legacy

 Among the philanthropic works during his lifetime, Julien Poydras founded the Poydras Asylum in New Orleans, originally a home for female orphans.
 The community transitioned to nursing care for elderly females but now accommodating persons of both genders.
 The Poydras Home has expanded in recent years to a continuing care retirement community complete with Independent, Assisted Living, Nursing Care and an Adult Day Program on its historic Magazine Street campus.

 One of Julien Poydras's more unusual bequests was for dowries of indigent brides in Pointe Coupee and West Baton Rouge Parishes.
 Legend attributes Julien's lifelong single status to the inability of his fiancée's family to provide the usual dowry in order for them to marry.
-Although the dowry fund in Pointe Coupee Parish was combined with the educational fund, the dowries continued to be issued on an annual basis at least until 1982 in West Baton Rouge Parish, each year's brides receiving an equal share of the interest accrued on the principal during the year.
+Although the dowry fund in Pointe Coupee Parish was combined with the educational fund, the dowries continued to be issued on an annual basis at least until 1991 in West Baton Rouge Parish, each year's brides receiving an equal share of the interest accrued on the principal during the year.

 One of the main streets of the New Orleans Central Business District has been named Poydras ever since Julien Poydras owned property there.
 There is an elegant residential thoroughfare in New Roads called Poydras.
 A succession of New Roads Schools were named for the philanthropist: Poydras College, Poydras School of New Roads, Poydras Academy, and Poydras High School.
 The latter, built in 1924, is now home to the Julien Poydras Museum and Cultural Center, a project of the Pointe Coupee Parish Historical Society.
 There is also a town in St. Bernard Parish called Poydras.

-As is often the case with well-known persons, much of what was printed concerning Julien Poydras for nearly two centuries has proven, upon scholarly examination, to be legendary at best.
-An exhaustive search of primary source materials by one of Louisiana's most prolific historians and authors, Brian J. Costello, resulted in the publication of The Life, Family and Legacy of Julien Poydras in 2001.
-It remains the principal scholarly work on Poydras.